snabbco/snabb/src/apps/ipv4/README.md

 timeouts and then be able to issue "timeout exceeded" ICMP errors if needed.

-Finally, note that any incoming packet that is not IPv4 is silently dropped; all output packets are valid unfragmented IPv4.
+Finally, note that the reassembler app will pass through any incoming packet that is not IPv4.

 ### Configuration